nice6599/MadLibs/README.md

 ## How to play
  1. Download all the packages
- 2. make sure its all in the same directory
+ 2. Make sure its all in the same directory
- 3. run the python file in whatever ide or command line you wish
+ 3. Run the Python file in whatever IDE or command line you wish
- 4. follow the rest of the instructions in the program
+ 4. Follow the rest of the instructions in the program
  5. Have Fun!!

  ## How the MadLibs files work
+ The files use what I call "prompts" which is just a list basically and they use "fields" (these are not the fields refrenced by `str.format()`) which are designated by brackets surrounding a number `{0}`.

  ## Prompts / Word Types
  Prompts/Word types are the phrases the program prints when asking for user input.
 An example of this is *Proper Noun*.
 It is a prompt that prompts the user to input a proper noun.